vemiBGH/PULSEE/README.md

 # PULSEE (**P**rogram for the Sim**ul**ation of Nuclear **S**pin **E**nsemble **E**volution)

-Developers: Jiwoo S., Ilija N., Lucas B., Stephen C., Alex A. (Brown University), Davide Candoli (Università di Bologna)
+Developers: Jiwoo Seo, Alex Aoki, Ilija Nikolov, Lucas Brito, Stephen Carr (Brown University), Davide Candoli (Università di Bologna)

 PULSEE is an open-source software for the simulation of typical nuclear quadrupole/magnetic resonance experiments on a solid-state sample, describing the dynamics of nuclear spins in condensed matter under the effect of external magnetic fields and reproducing the traditional results observed in laboratory.